+In the first quarter of 2023, income increased due to increased interest income as a result of an increase in interest rates.
+In the fourth quarter of 2022, income increased primarily due to increased interest income as a result of an increase in interest rates.
 In the third quarter of 2022, income increased primarily due to increased interest income as a result of an increase in interest rates, partially offset by a decrease in gain on marketable equity securities.
 In the second quarter of 2022, income decreased as a result of fluctuations in currency exchange rates resulting in foreign currency losses in the second quarter of 2022 compared to foreign currency gains in the first quarter of 2022.
 The decrease in income was partially offset by an increase in interest as a result of higher interest rates.
 In the first quarter of 2022, income increased primarily as a result of unrealized gains on marketable equity securities.
 In the fourth quarter of 2021, income decreased as a result of unrealized losses on marketable equity securities, foreign currency loss and losses on disposition of property, plant and equipment.
 In the third quarter of 2021, income decreased due to a decrease in the gain on sale of equipment and an increase in foreign currency loss.
 In the second quarter of 2021, income increased due to a gain on sale of equipment.

-In the first quarter of 2021, income increased due to an increase in gain on marketable equity securities, partially offset by a decrease in foreign currency gain.
-In the fourth quarter of 2020, income increased as a result of an increase in foreign currency gain and a decrease in loss on disposition of property, plant and equipment.
+In the first quarter of 2023, net loss decreased primarily due to increased interest income as a result of an increase in interest rates.
+In the fourth quarter of 2022, net loss increased primarily due to an increase in contingent value rights expense, write-down of property, plant and equipment and Settlement Agreement enforcement expense.
 In the third quarter of 2022, net loss decreased primarily due to a decrease in severance expense.
 In the second quarter of 2022, net loss increased primarily as a result of severance expense and legal and other costs related to the revocation, reinstatement efforts and potential damages claims associated with the Siembra Minera mining rights.
 In the first quarter of 2022, net loss decreased as a result of a reduction in compensation expense including non-cash stock option expense.
 In the fourth quarter of 2021, net loss increased primarily as a result of an increase in non-cash stock option compensation expense and a loss on impairment of cash in a bank account.
 In the third quarter of 2021, net loss increased due primarily to an increase in legal and accounting expense and a decrease in income.
 In the second quarter of 2021, net loss decreased as a result of decreases in legal, accounting and arbitration costs and a gain on sale of equipment.
-In the first quarter of 2021, net loss decreased as the Company did not have further write-downs of property, plant and equipment.
-In the fourth quarter of 2020, net loss increased primarily as a result of a write-down of property, plant and equipment.